X-ray Spectroscopy & Imaging

 HERFD

 The X-ray absorption near-edge region holds subtle electronic structure information about orbital splitting, spin and oxidation states.
 However, standard x-ray absorption spectra are broadened due to the large finite lifetime of the core hole, much broader than that of the valence levels being probed.
 Using only a single fluorescence line with energy resolution better than the core hole life time results in the measurement of high-resolution fluorescence detected XANES spectra.
 This technique is especially important for high Z element with large core hole life times.
-Beamline 6-2b is equipped with analyzer crystals that allow for HERFD measurements on biological systems.
+Beam line 15-2b is equipped with analyzer crystals that allow for HERFD measurements on biological systems.

 X-Ray Raman

 (XRS) is the non-resonant inelastic scattering of x-rays from core electrons.
 It is analogous to Raman scattering, which is a widely used tool in optical spectroscopy, with the difference being that the wavelengths of the exciting photons fall in the x-ray regime and the corresponding excitations are from deep core electrons.
 XRS is an element-specific spectroscopic tool for studying the electronic structure of matter.
 In particular, it probes the excited-state density of states (DOS) of an atomic species in a sample.
-On 6-2b XRS is used as a powerful hard x-ray method to probe the soft x-ray region without the constraints of vacuum environment.
+On BL 15-2 XRS is used as a powerful hard x-ray method to probe the soft x-ray region without the constraints of vacuum environment.

 X-ray Fluorescence Imaging